eldooriomar/PHBS_MLF_2018/README.md

  ![pca](https://user-images.githubusercontent.com/43052624/48190945-ef00ed80-e37e-11e8-9d02-4dfffc4967c1.png)

-We use the first 12 components because they make up approximately 90% of the variance.
+We utilize the first 12 components as they make up approximately 90% of the variance.

 **_III.
 Prediction_**:

-Accuracy of each of the following methods were checked to choose the best classifier for reaching our goal.
-To implement methods mentioned below, scikit-learn and Keras were used.
+Accuracy of each of the following methods were examined to choose the best classifier for reaching our goal.
+To implement the methods mentioned below, scikit-learn and Keras were used.

-To avoid overfitting, we used Kfold cross validation method with 10 splits.
+To avoid overfitting, we used K-fold cross-validation method with ten splits.

-*  **Decision tree**
+*  **Decision Tree**

-Our graph shows the depth that returns the best accuracy based on the number of features that we have on the dataset.
+Our graph shows the depth that returns the best accuracy based on the number of features that we have in the dataset.

 ![kfold decision tree](https://user-images.githubusercontent.com/43052624/48170888-87be4b80-e334-11e8-8302-7c8437f7903f.png)